FlowFuse/website/src/blog/2024/01/taking-it-further-with-node-red.md

 [{"id":"aaa1e17e5f158004","type":"inject","z":"67746003c844dbc4","name":"Inject the message","props":[{"p":"payload"},{"p":"later","v":"A string I want to be able to use later in my flow","vt":"str"}],"repeat":"","crontab":"","once":false,"onceDelay":0.1,"topic":"","payload":"Hello World","payloadType":"str","x":690,"y":140,"wires":[["bce1bf09736125b7"]]},{"id":"bce1bf09736125b7","type":"debug","z":"67746003c844dbc4","name":"debug 1","active":true,"tosidebar":true,"console":false,"tostatus":false,"complete":"true","targetType":"full","statusVal":"","statusType":"auto","x":880,"y":140,"wires":[]}]
 ```

 Storing data outside of msg.payload can be very useful when you need access to that data later in your flow.
-You may notice that many nodes overwrite the content of msg.payload, so putting your data elsewhere is essential otherwise it will be overwritten and lost.
+You may notice that many nodes overwrite the content of msg.payload, so putting your data elsewhere is essential otherwise, it will be overwritten and lost.

 #### Tidying your messages